 Frequently Asked Questions

-A GTM audit is a detailed review of your Google Tag Manager setup.
-It checks for issues like incorrect tag firing, broken triggers, duplicate tags, and outdated scripts.
-The goal is to ensure that all tracking elements function correctly, avoid data loss, and maintain clean, reliable analytics across your platforms.
+A GTM audit is a check of your Google Tag Manager setup.
+It looks for problems like tags not firing, duplicate tags, broken triggers, or old code.
+The goal is to make sure tracking works properly and your data stays clean.

-Data mismatches often stem from broken UTMs, inconsistent attribution settings, or missed events.
-A GA4 or GTM audit helps uncover the root cause.
+This usually happens because of broken UTMs, wrong attribution settings, or missing events.
+A GA4 or GTM audit helps find where the mismatch starts.